Automatic Email Processor - process emails automatically

 With Automatic Email Processor, you can:

-• save emails automatically (as PDF file or in the original format)
+• save emails automatically (as PDF file or in various other formats)

 • automatically print emails and email attachments (PDF files, Office documents etc.)